shsajjadi/OctaveCoder/README.md

 In the "static" each .m file is translated to a separate .cpp file.
 The .cpp files are compiled to separate object modules.
 The compiled object files are then combined and linked into a .oct file.

 3. 'dynamic'
 In the "dynamic" mode each .m file is translated to a separate .cpp file.
 The .cpp files are compiled to separate object modules.
-Each of object files is linked as a separate shared library (.dll/.so/.dylib) and the final .oct file is linked against those shared libraries.
+Each object file is linked as a separate shared library (.dll/.so/.dylib) and the final .oct file is linked against those shared libraries.

 - 'cache'

 When 'static' or 'dynamic' are used as the build mode, a 'cache' directory name should be provided.
 It can be used in the subsequent compilation tasks to speed up the compilation time.
-Five sub-directories is created in the cache : include, src, lib, bin and tmp.
+Five sub-directories are created in the cache : include, src, lib, bin and tmp.
 If the compilation is done in 'dynamic' mode the 'bin' sub-directory should be added to the system's 'PATH' ( Windows) or 'LD_LIBRARY_PATH'  ( Linux )  or 'DYLD_LIBRARY_PATH' ( Mac OS ) environment variable before the startup of Octave, otherwise a restart is required.
 The bin sub-directory contains the required shared libraries that are used by the generated .oct file.

 - 'upgrade'    :   false (default) | true;